glitchdotcom/friendly-words/CONTRIBUTING.md

 How to Contribute to friendly-words
 ================
-When contributing to this repository, please first discuss the change you wish to make via GitHub issue or email with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via GitHub issue before making a change.

 Please note we have a [code of conduct](https://glitch.com/edit/#!/friendly-words?path=code_of_conduct.md), please follow it in all your interactions with the project.

 Are you fixing a bug?
 ----------------
+- Open a GitHub issue with a descriptive title, clear description and steps to reproduce.

+- Open a new GitHub pull request with the patch.

+- Ensure the PR description clearly describes the problem and solution.
+Include the relevant issue number if applicable.

 Do you want to suggest an improvement or new word?
 ----------------